256Taras/core/CONTRIBUTING.md

 $ npm link @norther/core
 ```

+Then, to compile TypeScript code, run `npm run build:watch` command.

+For testing database client, you have to change the import path in the `src/database/database-client.class.ts` `@norther/core` package file: `PrismaClient` should be imported from `../../../norther/node_modules/@prisma/client` in developmnet mode.
+Don't forget to change it back before creating a pull request!

-After running these commands, run `npm start` in the `norther` directory.
+After all these steps, run `npm start` in the `norther` directory.
 Your app will be available on `http://localhost:8000` by default.
 You can change the port in `.env` file.

-To compile TypeScript code, run `npm run build:watch` command.